 Put on a Bus: Stays behind in Jullas-Abllas, and becomes the leader of the civilian militia there.

 Scarpia Ultimatum: Altea offers to help Koinzell across the border if he agrees to pay the fee with his body.
 Amusingly it turns out that Altea is actually a virgin and it's the first time she's asked it of anyone.

 During the war with Wischtech twenty years ago, fourteen heroes were sent to the Forest of Death to seal the route used by the invading armies.
 Three died along the way, becoming known as the 'Precious Departed.'
 Four betrayed the group and were killed, earning the title of 'Lances of Betrayal'.
 The remaining seven completed their mission and returned home, where they were hailed as heroes and given everything they could possibly desire by the grateful empire.
 Or so the story goes.In reality, things were more complicated.
-The truth is that those known as the Seven Heroes were dirty cowards who never ventured into the Forest of Death.
+The truth is that those known as the Seven Heroes were dirty cowards who never got past the Forest of Death.
 The other four who would become known as the 'Lances of Betrayal' pressed on and completed their mission, but were ambushed by the seven on their way back.
 The four were killed and the seven returned home, claiming that they were the true heroes.

 The son of the current Emperor, Glenn studied swordsmanship at the same school as Ascherit, though he was never any better than average at swordplay.
 Twenty years ago he was selected as one of the fourteen heroes.
 The plan to ambush and kill the four real heroes was mainly his idea.He is the third Hero to be killed by Koinzell.
 However, he reappeared alive at the end of chapter 105.

 The Atoner: Does his best to hold the realm together to atone for his past crimes.